 Thanks to the wonders of the internet, the world is more connected, and consumers have a louder voice than ever before.
 This is largely positive for businesses and consumers alike.
 According to Think with Google, most reviews are 4-5 stars and written with the intent of altruism rather than revenge.
 They also note how even bad reviews provide an opportunity for businesses to engage with customers and potentially foster goodwill for their brand.
-Reviews can be especially valuable for dental practices because of both the high cost and high personal stakes for prospective patients.
+Reviews can be especially valuable for medical manufacturers, especially those who provide direct-to-consumer goods like dietary supplements and wearable health monitoring devices.

 Keep these strategies in mind and you’re sure to be generating good reviews in no time!
 Stay tuned to our blog for more industry tips and insights.